Toxikuu/vagrant/README.md

 rm _
 ```

-To retrieve all version channels for all packagesm, display them, and then parse
+To retrieve all version channels for all packages, display them, and then parse
 out acl's release and inih's commit:
 ```sh
 curl -fsSL https://raw.githubusercontent.com/tox-wtf/vagrant/refs/heads/master/p/ALL.txt > _